The Danish School of Media and Journalism

 Who May Apply and How?

-LAU students, graduates and undergraduates, may apply.
+LAU undergraduate students may apply.
 Applicants should have basic knowledge or background in media and journalism, completed at least 24 credits at the sophomore level, and maintain a good academic standing.

 Students should submit the following documents :